Looking for the best farmers markets in Portland, Oregon? You’ve come to the right place!

-Any trip to a farmers market in Portland is the best way to get in touch with the local community and sample the best its growers offer.
+A trip to the farmers markets in Portland is the best way to get in touch with the local community and sample the best its growers have to offer.

 The sustainability and focus on the diversity of a good Portland farmers market are part of its many charms.